 Have you ever thought about the history of the humble pocket?
 This past winter, Keira Miller, an intern from the University of Glasgow’s Center for Textile Conservation, helped us with the treatment of some detachable 18th century pockets for the exhibition European Splendour 1500-1800.
 Keira writes about the importance of pockets

 Catwalk glamour This week I’ve been working on couture garments that are destined for display at Expressions in Upper Hutt.
 The Catwalk to Cover exhibition will include fashions from Te Papa’s collection by international and New Zealand designers alongside photographs that capture the dynamism, creativity and glamour that epitomize the

 Recently I blogged about preparing an 18th century gown (now on display in European Splendour).
 A few weeks ago, the same skills were applied to a very different type of garment—the replica All Blacks “Originals” 1905 jersey.
-The jersey will be on display in Hamilton until January 8th in the Waikato Museum
+The Replica Project The jersey is the outcome of a multiyear project headed by

 Textile conservator Anne Peranteau, and costume mount maker Sam Gatley describe the process of preparing two 18th century dresses for display in an exhibition.
 Historic dress, historic problems Anne Peranteau – In 1951, Te Papa was given three 18th century dresses, all dating to approximately 1780.
 Our work in the textile lab

 East & West Missionary Exhibition A survey of the costume and textiles Te Papa’s International History collections now underway has shown that many of our collections from Africa and Asia retain links with an exhibition held almost 90 years ago.
 In most instances, they have not been exhibited since then.